 *** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.

 “Since 2010, all Medigap plans were standardized to help the beneficiaries in evaluating their options,” Norce says.
 “This means that all plans with the same letter must offer the same benefits regardless of the insurance company offering the plans.”
-This also means cost is usually the only differentiating factor between plans of the same letter.
+Also, the cost is usually the only differentiating factor between plans of the same letter.

 There are three types of rating methodologies used by insurance companies to determine the plan’s premiums, Norce says: community-rated, issue-age-rated, and attained-age-rated.
 “Understanding the difference between these is important when comparing policies.”

 You cannot have both Medigap and Medicare Advantage.
 If you join a Medicare Advantage Plan, you must drop your Medigap plan.
-If you drop your Medicare Advantage Plan to return to Original Medicare, you may be able to purchase a Medigap policy.
+But if you drop your Medicare Advantage Plan to return to Original Medicare, you may be able to buy a Medigap policy.

 “Medigap plans have over five decades of providing excellent benefits to Medicare beneficiaries,” Norce says.
 “Starting early and spending time to understand the nuances of Medigap will go a long way in identifying and enrolling in the right plan for you.”

 Choosing between Medicare Advantage and Medigap ultimately comes down to access to care and costs, and what’s available in your area.
 A Medigap policy is like having home or car insurance.
-You pay premiums and access your benefits if and when you need them.
-You can see any Medicare provider in the U.S. You must buy a standalone Part D drug plan for prescription drug coverage.
-A Medicare Advantage Plan has lower monthly premiums and frequently includes drug coverage.
-You are restricted to network providers to keep your costs as low as possible.
+If and when you need your benefits, you pay premiums.
+You can see any Medicare provider in the U.S. and you must buy a stand-alone Part D drug plan for prescription medication coverage.
+A Medicare Advantage Plan has lower monthly premiums and frequently includes coverage for prescription medications.
+You are restricted to network providers to keep your expenses as low as possible.

 “Since Medigap plans are standardized, the evaluation process should focus primarily on cost, rating methodology and potential for future increases, and the financial strength of the insurance company,” Norse says.
 “Medicare Advantage can be a more complicated process since it’s combining all your benefits under one plan.”